-Failing to respond to the Petition within 20 days after service puts you at risk of a default.
-An entry of a default precludes a party from contesting the petitioner’s claim or allegations contained in the Petition for Dissolution of Marriage.
-Depending on the circumstances, a party may request the Court to set aside the default–but nevertheless, a default is something you want to avoid.
+Failing to respond to the Petition within 20 days after service puts you at risk of default.
+An entry of default precludes a party from contesting the petitioner’s claim or allegations.
+Depending on the circumstances, a party may request the Court to set aside the default.
+Nevertheless, default is something you want to avoid.

 My spouse did not respond to the Petition.
 What can I do?

 If after 20 days, your spouse has not filed an answer, you may file a Motion for Default.
 Then, if you have filed all of the required papers, you may contact the clerk, family law intake staff, or judicial assistant to set a final hearing.
 You must notify your spouse of the hearing.

 The legal process can get difficult, which is why we always recommend that you seek the assistance of counsel; or at least have a consultation.
 Schedule a consultation with one of our attorneys today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.

 Have more questions?
 Let us know by sending an email to: email@example.com and we will do our best to develop content to provide you with direction and insight!

 For more information:

 Check out and subscribe to our YouTube Channel